 These questions will provide quantitative data about the number of ICANN community members who self-identify as having disabilities which are relevant to participating in ICANN community work.
 It is meant to support future discussion about encouraging participation.

-These questions are intended to cover a broad range of needs, including, but not limited to vision, hearing, mobility, dexterity, cognitive, learning, sensory, memory, mental health, social or behavior needs, as well as health conditions, long-term illnesses, or any disabilities or difficulties that may be relevant to your participation at ICANN.
+UN - Persons with disabilities include those who have long-term physical, mental, intellectual or sensory impairments which in interaction with various barriers may hinder their full and effective participation in society on an equal basis with others.

+[Australian - disability caused by a permanent impairment including intellectual, cognitive, neurological, sensory, physical, or psychosocial.]

 In which community group(s) are you actively involved?
 Select all that apply.